apache/hudi/website/docs/quick-start-guide.md

 ### Incremental query

 Hudi also provides capability to obtain a stream of records that changed since given commit timestamp.
-This can be achieved using Hudi's incremental querying and providing a begin time from which changes need to be streamed.
+This can be achieved using Hudi's incremental querying by providing a begin time from which changes need to be streamed.
 We do not need to specify endTime, if we want all changes after the given commit (as is the common case).

 <Tabs